Swikriti-alpha/VaR-and-Expected-Shortfall/README.md

 # VaR-and-Expected-Shortfall
-Hoe to calculate VaR and Expected Shortfall using python
+How to calculate VaR and Expected Shortfall using python